MicrosoftDocs/architecture-center/docs/cloud-adoption/organization/cloud-automation.md

 - A script to deploy a containerized application
 - A Resource Manager template to deploy a SQL HA AO cluster
 - Sample code to build a deployment pipeline using Azure DevOps
-- A DevTest Labs instance of the corporate ERP for development purposes
+- An Azure DevTest Labs instance of the corporate ERP for development purposes
 - Automated deployment of a self-service environment commonly requested by business users

 The solutions in the solution catalog aren't deployment pipelines for a workload.
 Instead, you might use automation scripts in the catalog to quickly create a deployment pipeline.
 You might also use a solution in the catalog to quickly provision platform components to support workload tasks like automated deployment, manual deployment, or migration.